Please feel free to comment on my review.

-For this Dalek story, I’ve had the original DVD cover of ‘Doctor Who – Series 1 – Volume 2’ signed by writer Robert Shearman and Dalek voice artist Nicholas Briggs at the ‘Regenerations 2011’ convention in Swansea, September 2011.
-I’ve also had the DVD cover signed by Barnaby Edwards, the Dalek operator for this TV story, at the ‘Pandorica 2015’ convention in Bristol, September 2015.
+For this Dalek story, I’ve had the original DVD cover of ‘Doctor Who – Series 1, Volume 2’ signed by writer Robert Shearman and Dalek voice artist Nicholas Briggs at the ‘Regenerations 2011’ convention in Swansea, September 2011.
+I’ve also had the DVD cover signed by Barnaby Edwards, the Dalek operator in this TV story, at the ‘Pandorica 2015’ convention in Bristol, September 2015.

 This was the first time I saw Rose and the Ninth Doctor and it was the first time I saw a Dalek.
 I have fond memories of this ‘Doctor Who’ story, since it got me mad into watching the series and it changed my life.

 This story is set in an underground museum in Utah, 2012.
-It’s owned by a millionaire and claimed ‘owner of the Internet’ called Henry Van Staten, who collects alien artefacts that have fallen to Earth.
+It’s owned by a millionaire and claimed ‘owner of the Internet’ called Henry van Statten, who collects alien artefacts that have fallen to Earth.

 One of these alien artefacts is a lone survivor of the Time War – a Dalek.
 The Doctor encounters this Dalek and is determined to destroy it, since the Daleks cost him the lives of his people, the Time Lords.